PowerPoint Slide Format & Size Guide: 16:9, 4:3, A4 (with Dimensions)

 How to change PPT slide format to custom size?

-To create a PowerPoint slide with custom dimensions, select from top menu the Design tab and there choose Slide Size icon.
+A few screenshots instruction how to create a PowerPoint slide with custom dimensions: Select from top menu the Design tab and there choose Slide Size icon.
 The last option there is Custom Slide Size….

 This will open you a window where you can specify width and height of the slide or choose one of the predefined format instead of Widescreen, e.g. A4 or B5.
 You can also switch here the slide orientation to Portrait to create a slide looking like a Word document, for example.